ipatate/gm-smtp/README.md

 # Plugin WordPress SMTP

-Just add SMTP server infos for usr wp_mail function with SMTP.
+Just add SMTP server infos for use wp_mail function with SMTP.